Explore Topics On This Page

 How Long Do the Results of Breast Reduction Last?

 Breast reduction provides lifetime results, allowing patients to enjoy their lighter, more comfortable breast size for decades.
-Certain factors — including pregnancy, weight gain, and the natural aging process — can affect the contours of the breasts, but the overall aesthetic and health-related benefits of breast reduction often last indefinitely.
+Certain factors — including pregnancy, weight gain, and the natural aging process — will affect the contours of the breasts over time, but the overall aesthetic and health-related benefits of breast reduction often last indefinitely.
 For this reason, breast reduction patients typically consider the procedure life-changing.
 To maximize the longevity of your surgical results, Dr. Miller recommends practicing a healthy lifestyle and maintaining a stable weight.
 Most patients find it much easier to be active without having to contend with the weight of their excessive breast size.

 How Much Does Breast Reduction Cost?